• Home

 Automation inspiration

-4 min read
+5 min read

 4 ways to automate Facebook's Conversion API tool with Zapier

-By Danielle Antosz · March 31, 2023
+By Danielle Antosz · October 14, 2024

 Jump ahead

-What is Facebook Conversions API?
+What is Facebook's Conversions API?

 How to set up Facebook's Conversion API with Zapier

-If you have a bit of coding experience, you can set up Facebook's Conversion API manually and without using third-party tools.
+You'll need to connect a few data sources to start using Conversion API.
+The Partner Integrations tab in the sidebar gives you the option to use built-in integrations with apps like Shopify, WooCommerce, and GoDaddy.
+Or, if you have a bit of coding experience, you can create custom conversions manually.
 This requires some tech knowledge, such as how to set up different conversion events.
-You can see how to do this here
+You can see how to do this here.

-Zapier is the leader in workflow automation—integrating with 6,000+ apps from partners like Google, Salesforce, and Microsoft.
+Zapier is the leader in workflow automation—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
 Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
 Learn more.

 On this next page, search for Zapier to find the app quickly, and then select it.

-You'll see the different Zaps you can use to automate your Facebook marketing.
 Select Connect Account, then choose what you want to connect—either offline event set or web signal.
 Depending on what you want to track, you might select both.

 A popup window asking you to choose what you want to connect to Zapier.